 - have had experience of a number of broad areas of physics from a choice of options, taken to an advanced level, at which current research can be appreciated in some depth;

-- have carried out a substantial independent research project amounting to approximately six weeks full-time experimental or theoretical work, or both;
+- have carried out a substantial independent research project, experimental or theoretical work, or both;

 - maintained their skills in and critical understanding of core physics;